pachyderm/pachyderm/examples/spouts/SQS-S3/README.md

 # Amazon SQS-S3 Spout

-This is a simple spout that listens for "object added" notifications on an SQS topic, grabs the files and places them in its output repo.
+This is a simple spout that listens for "object added" notifications on an SQS topic, grabs the files, and places them in its output repo.

 To use it